PontusES/weight-trainer-test/README.md

 - Responsive design for various screen sizes
 - Custom Star Wars logo component
 - Animated text crawl effect
-- Fetchs data from SWAPI
+- Fetches data from SWAPI (Star Wars API)
-- Presents the movies and the characters of the movies
+- Presents the movies and their characters

+## Decisions

+I chose to load all people data at once, instead of one by one.
+This is because using non-bulk behavior could cause a DDoS-like effect when multiple users are using the app simultaneously.
+During high traffic periods, this approach would lead to scaling issues and, depending on the cloud provider, could significantly drive up costs.

+Using pure CSS: I'm use to tailwind or MUI, but I wanted to show case that I can use CSS, even if it was AGES ago I used it last time.

 ## Technologies Used

-- Next.js
-- React
-- TypeScript
+- Next.js: A React framework for building server-side rendered and statically generated applications
+- React: A JavaScript library for building user interfaces
+- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript
-- CSS Modules
+- CSS Modules: For component-scoped CSS

 ## Getting Started